Low dose aspirin (150mg) in pregnancy

 What if I have any allergies?

-As with any medicine, you should ask for urgent medical help if you have serious side effects, such as wheezing, swelling of the lips, face or body, rashes, or other signs of an allergic reaction.
+As with any medicine, ask for urgent medical help if you have serious side effects, such as:

 What can I do to help myself and my baby?

 If you smoke it is very important that you stop, as it can affect placental (afterbirth) function and your baby’s growth.
-If you need support to stop smoking, please contact One You Kent on 0300 123 1220, or email.
+If you need support to stop smoking, please speak with your midwife or doctor.
+Maternity have a dedicated in-house stop smoking service.

 Further information

-If you would like more information about taking low dose aspirin in pregnancy, your midwife or obstetrician will be happy to answer your questions and advise you.
+If you would like more information about taking low dose aspirin in pregnancy, speak to your midwife or doctor.
+They will be happy to answer your questions and advise you.

 Important information

-The information in this leaflet is for guidance purposes only and is not provided to replace professional clinical advice from a qualified practitioner.
+The information in this leaflet is for guidance purposes only.
+It is not provided to replace professional clinical advice from a qualified practitioner.

 This leaflet has been produced with grateful acknowledgement to East Sussex Healthcare NHS Trust.